my sweetheart #9: uprooted

 He wanted them to know that living free and simple was fine, because he knew their mother would tell them it was not.
 He wanted them to know that there was more to life than only achievement and wealth—there was experience and exploration and learning something random and fascinating that you may never use.
 He wanted them to value a hard day’s labor, the kind of whole-body work that makes you sleep hard at night.

-He promised them Japan, Hawaii, and Brazil.
+He promised them Japan, Hawaii, Mexico, and Brazil.
 He would take them skiing, snorkeling, and hiking.
-They’d go somewhere new every summer and the air would always smell different.
+They’d go somewhere new every summer and school break and long weekend.
+The air would always smell different.
 They’d never say, “I’m bored.”

 He gave them so many promises, and he hoped they wouldn’t become lies.